Embodying the American dream 06/01/2001

 Overtime the CNC88 was used by so many different people and in every imaginable industry.
 Even today it's amazing to hear who has bought them and where the machines ended up...
 One thing is sure, most customers love their control, still to this day!

-Computer technology was in it's infancy, seven years before the first IBM PC.
-We used a computer kit that you bought and assembled which at the time was quite expensive.
+Computer technology was in it's infancy, seven years before the first IBM PC. they used a computer kit that you bought and assembled which at the time was quite expensive.
 The first unit was the IMSA 8080 with a whopping 8K of memory.
-We had to even develop our own DOS to operate the Disk Drive.

-The software allowed us to create and edit programs before punching a paper tape for our Slo-Syn controls.
-As the software progress we were able to actually do Cutter Radius Compensation, this was a tremendous benefit since we used a lot of reground endmills in the job shop.
-We were even able to program backlash compensation in our paper tape which was unheard of at the time but was tremendous in helping with the close tolerances we needed.
+The software allowed them to create and edit programs before punching a paper tape for our Slo-Syn controls.
+As the software progress they were able to actually do Cutter Radius Compensation, this was a tremendous benefit since they used a lot of reground endmills in the job shop.
+They were even able to program backlash compensation in our paper tape which was unheard of at the time but was tremendous in helping with the close tolerances needed.

 As the control logic developed, the CNC boards we're being developed, Dave and Larry de Caussin worked on the mechanical designs of the VMC45.
 Everything came together about 1980.